 This morning you will be transferred to Cairns airport.
 Depart Cairns for your flight back to Los Angeles.

-Package from pricing is based on double occupancy (2 people sharing a room) for travel Monday - Thursday from Los Angeles (addon flights from your local airport available for an additional cost) for bookings by 31 January 2019; $60 supplement applies each way for travel on Friday to Sunday.
+Package from pricing is based on double occupancy (2 people sharing a room) for travel Monday - Thursday from Los Angeles (addon flights from your local airport available for an additional cost); $60 supplement applies each way for travel on Friday to Sunday.
 Ask an Aspire consultant for pricing for other travel dates.
 Add-on fares are available from other cities.
 Certain blackout dates apply on the accommodation and tour value add offers - check with your Aspire consultant.
 Seats are limited and may not be available on every flight.
 Hotels are subject to availability.
 All prices reflect a discount for purchases made by cash/wire transfer/check, please see terms and conditions for credit card payments.
 There are no discounts for payment made by credit cards.
 Cancellation penalties and other restrictions apply.

 A passport with extended validity past your travel dates and an Electronic Travel Authority (ETA) is required to enter Australia; Aspire Down Under can issue your ETA for a processing fee of $25 per person.
 A copy of the picture page of your passport and payment for your ETA is required at the time of booking.